Quotations and Allusions in

 A light that shone from behind the sun ... charles williams

-Lines from “The Calling of Taliessin”, a poem in The Region of the Summer Stars (1944) by Charles Williams (1886-1945), an intimate friend of Lewis.
+Lines 307-308 from “The Calling of Taliessin”, the second section in The Region of the Summer Stars (1944), an Arthurian long poem by Charles Williams.
+An intimate friend of Lewis, Williams died around the time when Lewis finished writing Miracles.
 The first line is also quoted in Lewis’s last book, Letters to Malcolm (1963), as the last words of chapter 5.

 [14/2] the fitness or credibility